Ahmed Raza Khan Barelvi: Spiritual order

 In the year 1294 A.H.
 (1877), at the age of 22 years, Ahmed Raza became the Mureed (disciple) of Shah Aale Rasool Marehrawi.
 His Murshid bestowed him with Khilafat in several Sufi Silsilas.
 Some Islamic scholars received permission from him to work under his guidance.

-Ahle Sunnat Revival movement
+Barelvi movement

-Imam Ahmed Raza wrote extensively in defense of his views, countered the Wahabism and Deobandi movements, and, by his writing and activity, became the leader of the Ahle Sunnat movement.
-The movement is spread across the globe with followers in Pakistan, India, South Africa and Bangladesh.
+Imam Ahmed Raza wrote extensively in defense of his views, countered Wahhabism and the Deobandi movement, and by his writing and activity became the founder of the Barelvi movement.
+The movement has spread across the globe with followers in Pakistan, India, South Africa and Bangladesh.
 The movement now has over 200 million followers globally.
 The movement was largely a rural phenomenon when began but is currently popular among urban, educated Pakistanis and Indians as well as the South Asian diaspora throughout the world.